 Phantom 4 Pro For Professional Filming and 3D Imaging

-Now to finish this post, here is an excellent hands on field testing of the DJI Phantom 4 Pro.
-In this video, Colin Smith also answers many questions regarding the Phantom 4 Pro.
+Now to finish this post, here is an excellent hands on field testing of the DJI Phantom 4 Pro V2.0.
+In this video, Colin Smith also answers quite a few questions regarding the Phantom 4 Pro.